mars0i/algrand/doc/siegelmann4.md

 Notes on chapter 4 of Sieglemann's *Neural Networks and Analog Computation*.
 ===

 Marshall Abrams &#169; 2020
 See algrand/siegelmann4.clj.
+(If you're reading siegelmann4.md in github, switch to the PDF, which displays math symbols correctly.)
 (This material is in the algrand repo even though it's not about algorithmic randomness because my interest in it has to do with algorithmic randomness and related things.)